veckia9x/Trimui-X/README.md

 # Trimui-X

-Scripts that add some funcionalities to the Trimui Smart Pro.
+Apps/Scripts that add some funcionalities to the Trimui Smart Pro.
+Currently you need to also have TRIMUI_EX or TomatoOS.

 ### Syncthing  (current version: 1.27.3-1_armv7)
 This is my main motivation for this repo.